micronesianmacarthur/java-database-capstone/user_stories.md

 ### User Story 4
 **Title:**
-As an Admin user, I want to delete doctor's profile from portal, so that patients' sensitive information are secured from un-authenticated doctors.
+As an Admin, I want to delete doctor's profile from portal, so that patients' sensitive information are secured from un-authenticated doctors.

 **Acceptance Criteria:**
 1. A `Manage Doctors` button must be present in the admin dashboard.